 Rob Clay has been active in migratory bird conservation in the Western Hemisphere for more than 20 years.
 A native of the United Kingdom, his interest in Neotropical birds and conservation began during an undergraduate expedition to Paraguay in 1992, which led to Ph.D. studies of manakins in Costa Rica and Panama.

 Prior to joining the WHSRN Executive Office (and Manomet) in May 2014, Rob worked for BirdLife International as Senior Conservation Manager in the Americas Secretariat.
-There, he led the development of conservation programs for a wide variety of migratory birds, including shorebirds and particularly globally threatened species.
+There, he led the development of conservation programs for a wide variety of migratory birds and globally threatened species.
 He was instrumental in building BirdLife’s Southern Cone Grasslands Alliance, a coalition of cattle ranchers, government agencies, research institutions, and conservation organizations working together in the South American Pampas grasslands.

 Through his role at BirdLife, Rob worked closely with WHSRN staff and site partners over the years.
 He also served on the WHSRN Hemispheric Council, and is a past Chair of the Waterbird Conservation Council, and former Vice President of the Heron Specialist Group (HeronConservation).
-He is a member of the Executive Committee of the Atlantic Flyway Shorebird Initiative, the Steering Committee of the Pacific Americas Shorebird Conservation Strategy, the Americas Steering Committee of the Arctic Migratory Bird Initiative, and a Conference of the Parties Appointed Scientific Councilor for Birds to the Convention on Migratory Species.
+He is a member of the Executive Committee of the Atlantic Flyway Shorebird Initiative, the Steering Committees of the Pacific and Midcontinent Shorebird Conservation Initiatives, the Americas Steering Committee of the Arctic Migratory Bird Initiative, and a Conference of the Parties Appointed Scientific Councilor for Birds to the Convention on Migratory Species.